jejust/OBF_newsletter/blog/bosc-collaborationfest-2023.md

 The [CoFest 2023](https://www.open-bio.org/events/bosc-2023/obf-bosc-collaborationfest-2023/) took place during the two days just before [BOSC](https://www.open-bio.org/2023/08/14/bosc-2023-report/), in Lyon and online.
 It was hosted by Jérémy Just at the nearby _[École Normale Supérieure de Lyon](https://www.ens-lyon.fr/en/)_, which provided space and infrastructure, with funding from _[Complex Systems Institute](https://www.ixxi.fr/?set_language=en)_ for lunches and coffee breaks.
-Free virtual machines were made available by the _[French Bioinformatics Institute](https://www.france-bioinformatique.fr/en/home/)_ and the _[Pôle scientifique de modélisation numérique](https://www.ens-lyon.fr/PSMN/doku.php?id=en:accueil)_.
+Free virtual machines were made available by the _[French Institute for Bioinformatics](https://www.france-bioinformatique.fr/en/home/)_ and the _[Pôle scientifique de modélisation numérique](https://www.ens-lyon.fr/PSMN/doku.php?id=en:accueil)_.
 It brought together 29 in-person participants as well as numerous online participants, experts in fields as diverse as plant biology and personalized medicine.
 Many local and first-time attendees were able to join this edition of CoFest.

-A 360° webcam kindly lended by [Elixir](https://elixir-europe.org/) allowed remote attendees to see the whole meeting room during work sessions.
+A 360° webcam kindly lended by [Elixir](https://elixir-europe.org/) for the CoFest allowed remote attendees to see the whole meeting room during work sessions.

-%%FIXME: Picture of the project list with ecocup and mug
+%%FIXME: Picture of the project list on a table with ecocup and mug

 As in previous years, CoFest participants were involved in a wide variety of projects focused on topics such as the documentation of existing software, the review and discussion of novel technologies, the improvement of existing tools, and several FAIR-related projects.